mpi-sws-rse/ltltalk-frontend/documentation/lasre-test-case.md

 ## Basics

 The following commands give a basic introduction to LASRE.
-After typing in a command, press enter to see a preview of the possible result(s), and press enter again to accept the action.
-You can undo an accepted action by clicking on the "x" next to command history.
-If you enter a command incorrectly, the system will give you an opportunity to define the command, click the "x" to cancel and edit the command.
-All commands can be cleared by opening the Control Panel on the right side and clicking "CLEAR".
+- After typing in a command (try `move left`), press enter to see a preview of the possible result(s)
+- Press enter again to accept the action
+- You can undo an accepted action by clicking on the "x" next to the command history
+- If you enter a command incorrectly (`move leftt`), the system will give you an opportunity to define the command, click the "x" to cancel and edit the command
+- All commands can be cleared by opening the Control Panel on the right side and clicking "CLEAR".

 ## The Core Language